parul100495/WoMaN/README.md

 # Woman - Wonderfully Managed Notes
-Web app with chatbot using ML to appropriately tag your writings, speech and notes.
+Web app with chatbot using ML to appropriately tag your writings, speech, and notes.

 ## Tech stack
 1. Google Cloud Dialogflow - for chatbot API